Arlan D. Melendez, Chairman

 Nationally, in 2005, Melendez was appointed to a six-year-term on the United States Commission on Civil Rights by Senate Minority Leader Harry Reid.
 Established as an independent, bipartisan, fact-finding federal agency, the Civil Rights Commission’s mission is to champion the development of national civil rights policy and enhance enforcement of federal civil rights laws.
 This body plays a vital role in advancing civil rights for all Americans.

-Just this year, Chairman Melendez was given two life-time achievement awards.
-The Native American Finance Officers Association (NAFOA) and the National Indian Health Board (NIHB) will each publically honor Chairman Melendez for his significant contributions to their respective national organizations.
+Chairman Melendez received two life-time achievement awards from the Native American Finance Officers Association (NAFOA) and the National Indian Health Service which publicly honored Chairman Melendez for his significant contributions to their respective national organizations.

-In July of 2015, he was appointed to serve as treasurer for the National Congress of American Indians (NCAI), is the oldest, largest and most representative American Indian and Alaska Native organization serving the broad interests of tribal governments and communities.
-Today, he chairs the taxation subcommittee for the NCAI.
+In July of 2015, he was appointed to serve as treasurer for the National Congress of American Indians (NCAI), which is the oldest, largest and most representative American Indian and Alaska Native organization serving the broad interests of tribal governments and communities.
+Chairman Melendez currently chairs the taxation subcommittee for the NCAI.

 In 2010, he was appointed by Governor Brian Sandoval to the Nevada Gaming Policy Committee.
 Chairman Melendez’s term as a volunteer on the local selective service board will expired in June of 2016, after a 20-year commitment.

 Though Chairman Melendez works on a number of issues, he has a passion for quality health care and has been a strong advocate and voice on the local and national level for improved health care for Native people.
 Of the many accomplishments, the most rewarding is the RSIC’s new health care center, which serves thousands of Native Americans in the Reno-Sparks area.